jpalero/MovServe/README.md

 <img width="956" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/5032e6c8-bfba-431e-98d9-8ccf1e1f39d0">

 After you clicked "Buy Now" there is a form that will pop up.
-A information form fill up by the customer.
+An information form fill up by the customer.

 <img width="953" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/acf18a10-2c83-4ab2-90c5-5898c8598347">

-this will show you the list of your reserve movies and other details.
+This will show you the list of your reserve movies and other details.
 It's also generate a reserve id for identification purposes.
+Later on I'll implement a search for transaction/reserved id if the status is pending or fully reserve.

 <img width="950" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/235ae087-a220-41cc-b136-421af94ad7fd">

 Then need to confirm if the customer needs to proceed.
+It also validation for inputs if you want to confirm.
+You need to fill up all the needed information before you the popmup confirmation shows.

 <img width="934" alt="image" src="https://github.com/jpalero/MovServe/assets/131837340/1dffa301-15c1-4d3b-a2f5-f286e56066af">